Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 which implies that

-That is, we can reverse the the sequences that reduced $b_{w'}$ (respectively, $b_{w}$) to a multiple of $b_{w''}$ (respectively, $b_{w'''}$).
-This shows that we may simplify our argument and assume that at least one of $w$ or $w'$ is non-cancellable.
+That is, we can reverse the sequences that reduced $b_{w'}$ (respectively, $b_{w}$) to a multiple of $b_{w''}$ (respectively, $b_{w'''}$).
+Hence we may simplify our argument and assume that at least one of $w$ or $w'$ is non-cancellable.

-Without loss of generality, assume that $w$ is non-cancellable.
-If $w'$ is also non-cancellable, then we must have $w=w'$ since monomials indexed by distinct non-cancellable elements map to distinct diagrams (see Lemmas \ref{lem:image zigzag} and \ref{lem:image wsrm}).
+Without loss of generality, suppose $w$ is non-cancellable.
+If $w'$ is also non-cancellable, then we must have $w=w'$ since monomials indexed by distinct non-cancellable elements map to distinct diagrams by Lemmas~\ref{lem:image zigzag} and~\ref{lem:image wsrm}.
 So, $w'$ is not non-cancellable.
-Without loss of generality, suppose that $w'$ is left weak star reducible by $s$ with respect to $t$.
-Then we may write